 Queen Street Mall really is a shopper’s paradise from high street to high end.
 Big-name stores take up street frontage, while smaller retailers are tucked inside the seven shopping centres and heritage-listed arcades.

-Head to QueensPlaza for a five-storey David Jones and three levels of luxury designer stores, The Myer Centre for the huge Myer department store and Coles supermarket, Wintergarden for fashion through to high-end stores, and MacArthur Centre for the Brisbane Central Business District's largest supermarket.
+Head to QueensPlaza for a five-storey David Jones and three levels of luxury designer stores, Uptown (previously The Myer Centre) for specialty stores and the Coles supermarket, Wintergarden for fashion through to high-end stores, and MacArthur Centre for the Brisbane Central Business District's largest supermarket.

 The mall’s two elegant and historic arcades are Brisbane Arcade and Tattersall’s Arcade.
 Both are a must-visit and treasure trove of jewellers, milliners and boutique tailors.

-Additionally, dotted throughout the mall and nearby streets you’ll find fashion staples Cotton On, Dissh, Contra, Rebel Sport, Jo Mercer, Maiocchi, Valley Girl, Designer Archives, JayJays, Forever New and Peter Alexander - to name but a few.
+Additionally, dotted throughout the mall and nearby streets you’ll find fashion staples Cotton On, Dissh, Rebel Sport, Jo Mercer, Maiocchi, Valley Girl, Designer Archives and Peter Alexander - to name but a few.

 There’s nothing better that works up an appetite than some good old retail therapy.
 For the best cafes and dining the city has to offer, look down laneways and up high for those perched on rooftops and balconies.

 Just off the mall down Albert Lane is Vapiano and Harajuku Gyoza.
-Along Burnett Lane you’ll find Brew Café & Wine Bar, Pho City, Felix for Goodness and Funny Funny.
+Along Burnett Lane you’ll find Brew Café & Wine Bar, Pho City, Felix for Goodness and Alba Bar & Deli.

-On the mall, there’s Milano, an outdoor cafe serving modern Italian cuisine, the iconic Jimmy's on the Mall and the Pig ’N’ Whistle.
+On the mall, there’s the iconic Jimmy's on the Mall and the Pig ’N’ Whistle.

-Moving up a level at Next Hotel there’s Lennon’s Restaurant and Bar – an air-conditioned eatery overlooking the mall currently open for breakfast.
+Moving up a level at Hyatt Regency Brisbane there’s Lennon’s Restaurant and Bar – an air-conditioned eatery overlooking the mall currently open for breakfast.
 Similarly, well-positioned, at the Hilton Hotel above Wintergarden, is Vintaged Bar & Grill.
 One of the mall’s best-kept secrets is the rooftop bar and restaurant called Stanton.
 A fabulous way to refuel before your next round of shopping.

 For a quick bite to eat and fuel up for hitting the shops, Queen Street Mall’s food courts are the place to go.

-The Wintergarden, QueensPlaza, The Myer Centre and MacArthur Central all have extensive food courts; their wide selection of fare will suit even the fussiest eater.
+The Wintergarden, QueensPlaza, Uptown (previously The Myer Centre) and MacArthur Central all have extensive food courts; their wide selection of fare will suit even the fussiest eater.

 The arcades are best for afternoon tea, try the Brisbane Arcade’s Room with Roses teahouse on the gallery level.
-Or the delectable Dello Mano cafe in Tattersall’s Arcade.
+Or imagine you're drinking espresso in Rome with a coffee at Marchetti in Tattersall's Arcade.

 Street parking in the Brisbane Central Business District is limited, however, Brisbane City Council operates two Council car parks, King George Square and Wickham Terrace.
 Both offer special rates for late-night shopping on Fridays.
 There are street parking meters in the city too.